 - International tri-lateral program with Japan, Russian and Duluth; focusing on clean water and other global environmental issues

-- Annual student exchange program with Isumi-shi, Japan began in 1992; each year a group of students (ages 13-15) participate in the exchange both to Duluth and to Isumi-shi
+- Annual student exchange program with Ohara Isumi-shi, Japan began in 1992; each year a group of students (ages 13-15) participate in the exchange both to Duluth and to Ohara Isumi-shi

-- USIA sponsored “Duluth-Petrozavodsk Domestic Violence Project”; 6 women from Gender Studies Institute to Duluth and 4 women from Duluth Women’s Coalition (shelter) to Petrozavodsk in 1998-99
+- USIA sponsored “Duluth-Petrozavodsk Domestic Violence Project” in which 6 women from the Gender Studies Institute in Petrozavodk traveled to Duluth and 4 women from Duluth Women’s Coalition (shelter) traveled to Petrozavodsk in 1998-99

-- A Japanese Peace Bell Garden committee has raised funds to create a Japanese Garden in Enger Park by the Peace Bell from Isumi-shi, Japan
+- A Japanese Peace Bell Garden committee raised funds to create a Japanese Garden in Enger Park surrounding the Peace Bell from Ohara Isumi-shi, Japan